ufscwiki/Unfavorable-Semicircle-Wiki/docs/REVI.md

 ## Composite
 [![REVI.png](REVI.png "REVI.png")](REVI.full.png)

-(Composite at width of 37 pixels by discord user extra).
+(Composite at width of 37 pixels by Discord user extra).

 This short video makes a small composite that doesn't seem to make a specific image.